Alignment is a buzz word these days in the yoga world.

 What Core Values have to do with Yoga

 Do you know your core values?
 Like, can you send me an email right now and list all of them, in order of priority?
 Each core value distilled into one word or less?
+(Really, send me an email and let me know what yours are if you know them!)

 I teach this stuff and even I have trouble remembering my values sometimes!
 The pull and temptation of subscribing to society’s values when they are not our own is a cause of suffering.
 The fear of being judged, left behind, or scorned is enough to make us double-guess ourselves when we feel pulled to move in one direction even though the rest of the world thinks the opposite.
 It is this very fear that holds us back from living our most inspired lives and leads to unhappiness.